 On paper, it looked like she had an eight‑month gap in her work history.
 In reality, she’d just done the most demanding project of her life with absolutely nothing she could show for it.

-The fix: Before you sign your next contractor non disclosure agreement, ask for a simple “Portfolio Exception.”
-It can be as straightforward as adding a line like:
+The fix: Before you sign your next contractor non disclosure agreement, ask for a simple ‘Portfolio Exception’ clause.
+Something as short as this is usually enough:

 This tiny tweak can make the difference between a dead end project and a career defining case study.

-And if you want to dive deeper into what’s fair in freelance contracts and how to protect your creative assets, the Freelancers Union has some excellent, plain language resources worth bookmarking.
+For more on what’s fair in freelance contracts and how to protect your creative assets, the Freelancers Union publishes plain-language guides that are genuinely worth bookmarking.

 Fail #2: Letting a Contractor Non Disclosure Agreement Lock You In Forever